claudioametrano/UnFATE/README.md

 ### Quick start with conda
 Prerequisites/Dependencies:
-* A working Linux operating system (Ubuntu 24.04 LTS should work,  conda version 4.13.0; other Linux distributions could work), as the main OS or as a virual machine (e.g. https://www.linuxvmimages.com/images/ubuntu-2404/).
+* A working Linux operating system (Ubuntu 24.04 LTS was tested, with conda version 4.13.0; other Linux distributions could work), as the main OS or as a virual machine (e.g. https://www.linuxvmimages.com/images/ubuntu-2404/).
 *  Download and install the Miniconda installer for Linux:
   * `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`
   * `bash ./Miniconda3-latest-Linux-x86_64.sh`